2025 Cambodian–Thai border crisis: Border crossing closures

-On 23 June 2025, at 15:20, Prime Minister Paetongtarn gave a press briefing following a meeting on measures to combat transnational crime, joined by General Songwit Noonpakdee, Chief of Defence Forces, Police General Thatchai Pitaneelabutr, Inspector-General of the Royal Thai Police, and other relevant agencies.
-The focus was on international cooperation, with Cambodia singled out as a hub of transnational crime affecting the wider region according to United Nations reports, and as a direct threat to Thai national security.
-Measures were elevated across all relevant sectors, including stricter controls at border crossings in all seven Cambodian-border provinces and enhanced scrutiny of flights into Siem Reap–Angkor International Airport.
-This measure affected Emirates, which had only recently inaugurated a new route from Suvarnabhumi Airport on 3 June.
+On 23 June 2025, at 15:20, Paetongtarn gave a press briefing following a meeting on measures to combat transnational crime, joined by General Songwit Noonpakdee, Chief of Defence Forces, Police General Thatchai Pitaneelabutr, Inspector-General of the Royal Thai Police, and other agencies.
+Cambodia was identified as a centre of transnational crime affecting the region, based on United Nations reports.
+The government announced stricter controls at border crossings in all seven Thai provinces bordering Cambodia and increased scrutiny of flights to Siem Reap–Angkor International Airport.
+These measures affected Emirates, which had recently launched a new route from Suvarnabhumi Airport on 3 June.

-The Thai government also ordered scrutiny of financial networks linked to cross-border crime, along with measures to suppress scams and provide economic relief to affected sectors, including industry, services, and agriculture.
+The Thai government also ordered closer scrutiny of financial networks linked to cross-border crime and measures to suppress scams, alongside economic relief for affected sectors, including industry, services, and agriculture.

-Subsequently, Thailand closed all border crossings along the Thai–Cambodian frontier under the mechanisms and authority granted to the army by the NSC.
-Beginning at 19:10, the 1st Army Area issued an order covering all crossings in Sa Kaeo province, suspending vehicle and passenger movement across the border, with exceptions for humanitarian purposes (education, emergency medical care).
-The 2nd Army Area then issued its own order, extending similar measures to crossings in Surin, Sisaket, and Buriram provinces, also allowing limited trade in agricultural products and essential goods.
-Finally, the Chanthaburi and Trat Border Protection Command issued its own directive covering crossings in Chanthaburi and Trat, likewise prohibiting all movement except for humanitarian purposes and essential trade, consistent with the Second Army Area's order.
+Later that day, Thailand ordered the closure of all border crossings along the Cambodia–Thailand border under authority delegated by the NSC to the army.
+At 19:10, the 1st Army Area ordered the suspension of vehicle and passenger movement at crossings in Sa Kaeo province, with exceptions for humanitarian purposes.
+The 2nd Army Area issued a similar order for Surin, Sisaket, and Buriram provinces, allowing limited trade in agricultural products and essential goods.
+The Chanthaburi and Trat Border Protection Command then issued an order covering Chanthaburi and Trat, likewise restricting crossings except for humanitarian purposes and essential trade.

-All three orders cited reasons consistent with Thailand's elevated campaign against transnational crime, including human trafficking, call center syndicates, and hybrid scams, while emphasizing the protection of Thai citizens' lives and property, and the defence of national sovereignty and territorial integrity.
+All orders cited reasons related to Thailand's campaign against transnational crime, including human trafficking and call center syndicates, and the protection of citizens' lives and property and national sovereignty.